wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 * Headers of blocks.
 * Transfer transactions (by transaction ID).

-See the [Account Data Storage Functions](/en/ride/functions/built-in-functions/account-data-storage-functions) and [Blockchain Functions](/en/ride/functions/built-in-functions/blockchain-functions) articles.
+Appropriate fuctions are described in the [Account Data Storage Functions](/en/ride/functions/built-in-functions/account-data-storage-functions) and [Blockchain Functions](/en/ride/functions/built-in-functions/blockchain-functions) articles.

 Furthermore:

 * The callable function has access to some fields of the transaction that called the dApp script.
-See the [Invocation](/en/ride/structures/common-structures/invocation) article.
+See the [Invocation](/en/ride/structures/common-structures/invocation) article for the fields description.
 * The verifier function has access to the fields of the outgoing transaction or order, including [proofs](/en/blockchain/transaction/transaction-proof).

 ## Assigning dApp Script to Account

 To assign dApp script to an account you need to send a [set script transaction](/en/blockchain/transaction-type/set-script-transaction) from this account.

-There are the following options to put the transaction:
+There are the following options to send the transaction:

 * In [Waves IDE](https://ide.wavesplatform.com/) create or import an account, open the dApp script and click **Deploy**.
 * Using [client libraries](/en/building-apps/waves-api-and-sdk/client-libraries/).
-See also the [Creating & Broadcasting Transactions](/en/building-apps/how-to/basic/transaction) article.
+See some examples of sending a transaction in the [Creating & Broadcasting Transactions](/en/building-apps/how-to/basic/transaction) article.

 [Set script transaction example](https://wavesexplorer.com/testnet/tx/213JdqCLq6qGLUvoXkMaSA2wLSwdzH24BuhHBhcBeHUR)